YASHWANTgs/pcap-threat-hunting-trickbot/README.md

 # PCAP Threat Hunting: TrickBot & Cobalt Strike Detection

-This project showcases network-level threat hunting using a real-world PCAP dataset.
-We analyzed DNS and HTTP traffic to identify indicators of TrickBot and Cobalt Strike command-and-control (C2) activity using Wireshark.
+This Project demonstrates uses a real world PCAP dataset and its used to network level threat hunting.
+DNS and HTTP Traffic are analysed to identify indicatord ot Trickbo ans Cobalt Strike command-and-control(C2) with the help of Wireshark.

 # Project Summary

-- **Objective:** Detect malicious behavior in captured PCAP traffic through DNS, HTTP, and IP pattern analysis.
+To identify if there is any malicious behaviour in thr PCAP traffic Through DNS,HTTP and IP.
-- **Tools Used:**
-  - Wireshark
-  - MITRE ATT&CK Mapping

 # Methodology

-1. **DNS Analysis:**
-   - Identified suspicious domain lookups with high entropy and uncommon TLDs.
+DNS- To specificaly identify suspicious domain with high entropy and uncmmon TLDs.
-   - Cross-referenced domains with VirusTotal.

-2. **HTTP Inspection:**
-   - Filtered for unusual user-agent strings and known C2 patterns.
-   - Looked for large POST requests or encrypted payloads.
+HTTP inspection -It is mainly used to filter unsual user-agent strings and known C2 paatterns.
+Invistigaet mainly for POST requests or encrypted Pyloads

-3. **IP Pivoting:**
-   - Extracted IPs and pivoted between DNS and HTTP layers.
+IP Pivoting - We have extracted IPs and move between HTTP layers where known malware infrastructure are assiocated with falgged IPs.
-   - Flagged IPs associated with known malware infrastructure.

-4. **MITRE Mapping:**
+4. # MITRE Mapping:
    - Mapped observed behavior to MITRE techniques:
-     - `T1071.004`: Application Layer Protocol - DNS
+     - T1071.004: Application Layer Protocol - DNS
-     - `T1071.001`: Application Layer Protocol - HTTP
+     - T1071.001: Application Layer Protocol - HTTP
-     - `T1090`: Proxy Communication
+     - T1090: Proxy Communication

 # Findings